CodeChron/fullstack-js-with-meteor-react-docs/add_routing.md

 Even though we currently only will have a single page, we still want to add routing, because we know we'll have multiple pages eventually.

+If you are using React and planning to use FlowRouter (which we are doing), you should intall FlowRouter first.
+Otherwise, in order to ensure your React installation is working, you will need to create files that you will then need to remove after installing FlowRouter.

 ## Install the routing package